“Nameless” Speaks: A Portland Homeless Man Shares His Story

-Portland, Oregon – In the shadowy streets of downtown Portland, beneath the glow of streetlights and the sharp chill of November winds, a homeless man who identifies only as “Nameless” sits with interviewer Charles Randolph to share his deeply personal reflections on life.
+Portland, Oregon – In the shadowy streets of downtown Portland, beneath the glow of streetlights and the sharp chill of November winds, a Portland homeless man who identifies only as “Nameless” sits with interviewer Charles Randolph to share his deeply personal reflections on life.
 Their conversation, conducted near a building once a church, reveals a tapestry of hardship, survival, and philosophical musings.

 Nameless’s journey began in 2021, when he left his life in Georgia to pursue a backpacking lifestyle, seeking a reprieve from the trappings of digital connectivity.
 “I stopped using computers… I want to live off the grid,” he stated, reflecting a yearning for simplicity amidst the chaos of modern life.
 His sense of home is intangible, rooted more in a spiritual search for peace than a physical space.